Do7un/confession/README.md

 ### name is yet TBD

 ### OVERVIEW OF THE APP
 The app will work like a confession box...
-Its an app developed for users seeking a therapists **mental health personal**....
+Its an app developed for users seeking  therapeutic help
-# Suscriptions TBD

-////// NOTE THERAPIST MAY BE A COUNSELOR, DOCTOR, TEACHER, PASTOR, HR ETC....

 ### THE APP
 contains 3 main components